How Much Car Insurance Do You Need and What Coverages Should You Buy?

 Minimum Car Insurance Requirements by State

 Nearly every state in the U.S. requires minimum liability coverage.
-Among these, 13 states — including Delaware (a tort state) — require personal injury protection (PIP) to cover medical expenses.
-Additionally, 23 states, including Washington, D.C., require uninsured/underinsured motorist coverage, ensuring protection when another driver has no or insufficient insurance.
+Thirteen states personal injury protection (PIP) to cover medical expenses.
+Twenty states require uninsured/underinsured motorist coverage, ensuring protection when another driver has no insurance or insufficient coverage.

 State